 Course of Study

-Sessions of approximately 220 officers take undergraduate and/or graduate courses at the FBI campus in Quantico, Virginia.
-Classes are offered in the following areas: law, behavioral science, forensic science, understanding terrorism/terrorist mindsets, leadership, communication, and health/fitness.
-Officers participate in a wide range of leadership and specialized training, where they share ideas, techniques, and experiences with each other, creating lifelong partnerships that transcend state and national borders.
+Sessions of approximately 265 officers take undergraduate and/or graduate courses at the FBI campus in Quantico, Virginia.
+Classes are offered in a diverse set of areas and officers participate in a wide range of leadership and specialized trainings.
+Officers share ideas, techniques, and experiences with each other and create lifelong partnerships that transcend state and national borders.

 National Academy graduates fondly recall their experience on the “Yellow Brick Road.”
 The final test of the fitness challenge, the Yellow Brick Road is a grueling 6.1-mile run through a hilly, wooded trail built by the Marines.
 Along the way, the participants must climb over walls, run through creeks, jump through simulated windows, scale rock faces with ropes, crawl under barbed wire in muddy water, maneuver across a cargo net, and more.
 When (and if) the students complete this difficult test, they receive an actual yellow brick to memorialize their achievement.
 The course came to be known as the “Yellow Brick Road” years ago, after the Marines placed yellow bricks at various spots to show runners the way through the wooded trail.
 The overall fitness challenge began at the National Academy in 1981 and has evolved over the years; we started awarding yellow bricks in 1988.

 Virtually every day a law enforcement or security officer overseas runs down a lead or shares information that helps solve or support an FBI case in the United States.
-One vital way that we build the international partnerships needed to gain that assistance is through the FBI National Academy.
-This program gathers law enforcement leaders from around the world to learn and train together for 10 weeks, not only elevating levels of expertise but also building bonds of friendship that last for years.
+One vital way that we build the international partnerships needed to gain that assistance in through the FBI National Academy.
+The program gathers law enforcement leaders from around the world to learn and train together–elevating levels of expertise and building bonds of friendship that last for years.

-Today, each session usually includes between 27 and 30 international students, about 10 percent of each class.
+Today, each session includes up to 35 international students, approximately 10 percent of each class.
 Thousands of international leaders from over 160 countries have graduated from the National Academy.
-As global crime and terror continue to mount—requiring ever deepening levels of international cooperation and expertise—the FBI continues to put a priority on offering and coordinating international training opportunities for its partners around the world.
+As global crime and terror continue to mount–requiring ever deepening levels of international cooperation and expertise–the FBI continues to put a priority on including our international partners in these training opportunities.

 The Academy began July 29, 1935.
 It was created in response to a 1930 study by the Wickersham Commission that recommended the standardization and professionalization of law enforcement departments across the U.S. through centralized training.
 With strong support from the International Association of Chiefs of Police and with the authority of Congress and the Department of Justice, the “FBI Police Training School” was born.
 Courses at that time included scientific aids in crime detection, preparation of reports, criminal investigation techniques, and administration and organization.
 With the advent of World War II, courses were added in espionage and sabotage.